awstewar/awstewar.github.io/main-pages/goals.md

 accomplish them.
 Writing things down is usually my first step to accomplishing them.

-- Be more happy -> should be self explanatory
+- Be happier -> should be self explanatory
 - Try to be less negative
 - Build a keyboard
   - I have been reading the subreddit, /r/mechanicalkeyboards, and I